ChatterjeeGroup-ISTA/PolyHorn/README.md

 # PolyHorn

-PolyHorn is a solver for Polynomial Constrained Horn Clauses (pCHC).
+PolyHorn is a solver for Polynomial Constrained Horn Clauses (PHC).

-Given an input pCHC in SMT-LIB format and a config file, PolyHorn tried to find a valuation of the unknown variables in the input such that all the pCHCs are satisfied.
+Given an input PHC in SMT-LIB format and an optional config file, PolyHorn tried to find a valuation of the unknown variables in the input such that all the PHCs are satisfied.

 ## Getting Started
 PolyHorn is written in Python and can be run as a standalone tool or as a Python library.
-Either way, the input to PolyHorn is an SMT-LIB instance containing the pCHC and a config file specifying the theorem and solver to be used.
+Either way, the input to PolyHorn is an SMT-LIB instance containing the PHC and an optional config file specifying the theorem and solver to be used.

 The tool is tested for Python >=3.9 and requires the installation of:
 - `Z3` many package managers provide Z3 as a package.
 For example, in Ubuntu, Z3 can be installed using `sudo apt-get install z3`.
 Otherwise, you can find more information [here](https://github.com/Z3Prover/z3)
 - `MathSAT` can be downloaded from [here](http://mathsat.fbk.eu/download.html).
-- GNU C library `glibc` and Gnu Multiprecision Library `GMP` are also required
+- GNU C library `glibc` and Gnu Multiprecision Library `GMP` are also required.
+- `pysmt` python library.

 Next, we can install the package using the following command:
 ```bash